Denise LaSalle

 In the mid-20th century, Humphreys County played a significant role in the Civil Rights Movement.
 It was the birthplace of Fannie Lou Hamer, a prominent African American civil rights activist.
 She fought for voting rights and helped establish the Mississippi Freedom Democratic Party.
 Today, Humphreys County continues to grapple with economic and social challenges, but it also holds a strong sense of community and a desire for progress and equality.

-This timeline provides a condensed summary of the historical journey of Humphreys County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Humphreys County, Mississippi.

 • Prehistoric times: Indigenous peoples inhabit the area now known as Humphreys County for thousands of years.